weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Create a Weaviate instance

-1. Access WCS by navigating to the [Weaviate Cloud Console](https://console.weaviate.cloud), and
+1. Go to the [Weaviate Cloud Console](https://console.weaviate.cloud), and
     1. Click on "Sign in with the Weaviate Cloud Services".
-    1. If you don't have an account with WCS yet, click on the "Register" button and create a new account.
+    1. If you don't have a WCS account with WCS, click on "Register" and create a new account.
-1. Then, sign in with your WCS username and password.
+1. Sign in with your WCS username and password.
-1. Now, click the "Create cluster" button.
+1. Click on "Create cluster".

 <img src={WCScreateButton} width="100%" alt="Button to create WCS instance"/>

 Then:

 1. Select the **Free sandbox** *plan tier*.
-1. Provide a *cluster name*, which will become a part of its URL.
-A suffix will be added to this to ensure uniqueness.
+1. Provide a *cluster name*, which will become a part of its URL (with a suffix).
 1. Set the `Enable Authentication?` option to `YES`.

 Your selections should look like this:

 <img src={WCSoptionsWithAuth} width="100%" alt="Instance configuration"/>

-Finally, press **Create** to create your sandbox instance.
-You will see a tick ✔️ when it's done, indicating that the instance is ready.
+Finally, click on **Create**.
+You will see a tick ✔️ (in 2 minutes or so), when the instance has been created.

-Find the Weaviate instance's API key here, as you will need it to access Weaviate.
+Under "Details", you will find the Weaviate instance related information like the API key (see the highlighted see button), cluster URL and so on.

 <img src={WCSApiKeyLocation} width="60%" alt="Instance API key location"/>